Mirro Pressure Cooker: 5 Key Buying & Usage Tips

 What is the difference between older and newer Mirro pressure canner weights?

 Older Mirro pressure canners typically feature a weighted gauge that gently rocks or jiggles continuously when at pressure.
-Newer Mirro canner models, however, are designed for the weight to release steam in a distinct hiss every 15 to 20 seconds once the target pressure is achieved.
-Always consult your specific model’s manual for proper operation.
+Newer Mirro canner models, however, are designed for the weight to release steam with a distinct hiss every 15 to 20 seconds once the target pressure is achieved.
+Always consult your specific model's manual for proper operation.

 While a Mirro pressure cooker can be used for everyday cooking, its larger capacity models (e.g., 22-quart) are often more practical for pressure canning large batches of food.
 For smaller, daily cooking tasks, a smaller capacity pressure cooker might be more suitable, as recipes for the larger Mirro canners are often scaled for feeding many people.